Kerygma Bible Study

 The Kerygma group meets every Tuesday morning at 9:30 AM.
 Please join us.

-At St John’s we also offer short term Bible Studies with a duration of 3 to 5 weeks depending on the topic.
+At St John’s we also offer short-term Bible Studies with a duration of 3 to 5 weeks depending on the topic.

 Our evening Bible studies are customarily set around a meal.
-When it’s the “full meal deal”, like the current study, we start at 6:30PM.
+When it’s the “full meal deal”, we start at 6:30PM.
 If it’s not a full meal, you will be guaranteed a delicious dessert.
 When it’s the “dessert only deal”, we gather at 7:00PM.
 It seems that Jesus spent a lot of time at table “eating and drinking” to borrow the Gospel phrasing.
 At St John’s, we are pretty good at imitating Jesus on that front… yes; we are working on imitating Jesus on other fronts.

 Please join us.
-Good Bible Study can be a trans formative and life changing experience.
+Good Bible Study can be a transformative and life changing experience.

 This hardworking group meets on the second Wednesday of every month in order to find ways of supporting the various ministries within the church.
 These “helping hands” also provide for ministries outside the church walls such as the provision of meals for the Place of Hope Presbyterian Church.
 It organizes several fundraisers in the course of the year but its biggest activity is orchestrating the annual Bazaar and Tea generally held in November.
 Of course such a group would welcome many more “helping hands”.

 In the Spirit of Micah 6:8, we believe God calls us to lives of mercy, justice and humility.
-One of the ways this is lived out at St John’s is through our participation in a food bank.
-In partnership with St Luke’s Lutheran Church and Winnipeg Harvest, our congregation hosts a food bank every second Thursday.
+One of the ways this is lived out at St. John’s is through our participation in a food bank.
+In partnership with St. Luke’s Lutheran Church and Winnipeg Harvest, our congregation hosts a food bank every second Thursday.
 It is a way for us to help families in need with one of life’s basic necessities.